United States Air Force Academy

 integrate, adapt, and innovate to meet future challenges

-The U.S. Air Force Academy must develop leaders who understand diversity & inclusion and can employ that knowledge to attract, recruit, retain, and leverage the diverse talent needed to enable the success of the United States Air and Space Forces.
+The U.S. Air Force Academy must develop leaders who understand diversity and inclusion and can employ that knowledge to attract, recruit, retain, and leverage the diverse talent needed to enable the success of the U.S. Air Force and U.S. Space Force.

-1. Integrate the interdisciplinary study of diversity and inclusion into the USAFA curriculum
+1. Integrate the interdisciplinary study of diversity and inclusion into the Academy curriculum

 2. Prepare cadets to lead inclusively within a diverse organization, act responsibly in a diverse society, and meet cross-cultural challenges in a diverse world; and